kabandr/end-to-end-jenkins/README.md

 ## Installation

-## For a step by step installation:
+### For a step by step installation:

-1. Clone the Repository: Clone the repository to your local machine.
+1. Clone the Repository

 ```
 git clone https://github.com/kabandr/end-to-end-jenkins.git
 ```

-2. Navigate to the Project Directory: Change into the project directory.
+2. Navigate to the Project Directory
 ```
 cd end-to-end-jenkins
 ```
-3. Install Node.js Dependencies: Use npm to install the Node.js dependencies.
+3. Install Node.js Dependencies

 ```
 npm install
 ```

-4. Build the Docker Image: Build the Docker image for the demo application.
+4. Build the Docker Image
 ```
 docker build -t <your-dockerhub-username>/demo-app .
 ```

-5. Log in to Docker Registry: Log in to Docker Hub to push the Docker image.
+5. Log in to Docker Registry

 ```
 docker login -u DOCKERHUB_USERNAME -p DOCKERHUB_PASSWORD
 ```

-6. Replace DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD with your Docker Hub credentials.
+Replace DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD with your Docker Hub credentials.

-7. Push the Docker Image to Registry: Push the Docker image to your Docker Hub repository.
+6. Push the Docker Image to Registry: Push the Docker image to your Docker Hub repository.

 ```
 docker push <your-dockerhub-username>/demo-app
 ```

-8. Create Kubernetes Cluster
+7. Create Kubernetes Cluster

 For EKS, run this command in the root folder: